FadelSM/HASIL-GABUT/README.md

-Njagua T-Rex Game Clone
+FadelSM T-Rex Game Clone

 Overview

-Njagua T-Rex Game Clone is a browser-based arcade game inspired by the classic T-Rex runner game.
+FadelSM T-Rex Game Clone is a browser-based arcade game inspired by the classic T-Rex runner game.
 It features a T-Rex that the player controls to jump over obstacles to achieve the highest possible score.
 This version includes added features like user registration, dynamic difficulty, dark/light mode, and responsive design for an enhanced gaming experience.

 Features